pirati-web/praha5.pirati.cz/_posts/2023-01-09-pracujeme-na-lepsim-IT.md

 **Filip Karel**

-radní pro IT, otevřenou radnici a participacic
+radní pro IT, otevřenou radnici a participaci